Shoalsteed/I2PJavaSoftwareGuide/README.md

 The I2P router includes : I2P Addressbook , Email, Hidden Services Manager, Torrents, and a Web Server.
 This section provides links to each.

 *I2P Community Sites*
-This is a collection of sites and services that the I2P team hosts, with exception of the Tin Hat.
-They are are all internal to the I2P network.
+This is a collection of I2Pnnetwork sites and services that the I2P team hosts.
 They include links to zzz' dev forum, the community forum, the project Gitlab, and more.
 If you want to check if your browser is configured properly and if you are connected to the I2P network, click on one of these options to find out!

 *Configuration and Help*
-In this section you can access your bandwidth sharing options, help and FAQ , and add plugins to your router, or customize the look of your router console as part of the configuration options available.
+In this section you can access your bandwidth sharing options, help and FAQ , and add plugins to your router, or customize the look of your router console.

 *Network and Developer Information*
-Links in this section include access to I2P technical docs, the project Bugtracker, Trac Wiki, and metrics options for people who are interested in I2P network statistics.
+Links in this section include access to I2P technical docs, Gitlab issues, Trac Wiki, and metrics options for people who are interested in I2P network statistics.
 Logs for your router can be accessed here as well.

 **/console**